ikt32/GTAVManualTransmission/doc/README.md

  acceleration.

 ### `PhysicsStrength` : Any
-How much physics affect your steering wheel.
+How much physics affect your steering wheel and pulls it left or right.
 A higher value means a stronger force feedback.

 ### `DetailStrength` : `0` to any
 How strong the feedback is from suspension compression.
 Think for terrain